Skip to content

 }

-An API Route to generate a pre-signed POST URL.
+A Route Handler to generate a pre-signed POST URL.

 If you need to support pausing and resuming uploads, as well as other advanced file upload strategies, explore libraries like Evaporate.